grigorashchenkoea/assignment-3-data-analytics/README.md

 # BI2025 – Ames Housing

-This repository contains the notebook, report, and reproducibility information for the BI2025 Data Analytics assignment.
+This repository contains the notebook, report, and reproducibility information for the BI2025 Data Analytics assignment, Group 13.

 ## Contents
 - `notebooks/`: final Jupyter notebook with the complete pipeline and KG provenance logging